 The goal of EMDR therapy is to transform negative beliefs that formed as a result of the trauma into positive beliefs that help maintain safety, control, and worthiness.

 For example, you may experience intense fear when faced with a certain set of circumstances you but you don't know why.
 Or you have a panic attack when getting on an airplane, even though you've never flown and don't know why you're afraid.
 These are the types of problems EMDR can help, but EMDR can really be used for any distressing feeling.
 The idea is to resolve current distressing symptoms by reprocessing related memories from the past (that may not seem related at all at first), and planning on how to address the situation in the future.

 I chose to get trained in EMDR because of the undeniable results it provides.
 While different from talk therapy, EMDR therapy integrates both the technical parts of EMDR with talk therapy in a way that is unique to each person.
-Many different types of theories and approaches can be used with EMDR such as attachment-based EMDR and Ego State Therapy, and Dynamic Needs Meeting Strategy (DNMS).
+Many different types of theories and approaches can be used with EMDR such as attachment-based EMDR, Ego State Therapy, and Dynamic Needs Meeting Strategy (DNMS).